myersm0/ObservableCortex.jl/README.md

 This is a work in progress.
 Basic functionality is available and usable right now.
 Much more is coming soon.

 ## Installation
 This package is not yet available from the Julia General Registry.
-Until then, you can install from this GitHub repo:
+Until then, you can install from this GitHub repo.
+Within Julia (v1.9 or greater):
 ```
 using Pkg
 Pkg.add(url = "https://github.com/myersm0/ObservableCortex.jl")